schottsfired/cjp-demo-environment/README.md

         make build-jnlp-slave

-3. Launch JNLP agents into the Shared Cloud:
+3. Launch a JNLP agent into the Shared Cloud, repeatedly if desired:

         make jnlp-slave